-YOUTH WORK: A GUIDE FOR SCHOOLS This guide is for Head Teachers.
-It sits alongside other resources to support decision making on the use of Pupil Equity Funding (PEF) within school improvement planning.
-The content may also be relevant to education leaders involved in local authority strategic planning and the use of Strategic Equity Funding (SEF).
-It explains youth work's role within Scottish education, and where collaboration between schools and youth work can help achieve the Scottish Attainment Challenge mission to use education to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty-related attainment gap.
+YOUTH WORK: A GUIDE FOR SCHOOLS This guide sits alongside other resources intended to inform decision making on the use of Pupil Equity Funding and approaches within wider school improvement planning for excellence and equity in education.
+It explains youth work's role within Scottish education, and where collaboration between schools and youth work can help achieve the Scottish Attainment Challenge mission to use education to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty related attainment gap.
 WHAT IS YOUTH WORK?

-Youth work is a powerful, dynamic and versatile education practice that equips children and young people with the tools and support they need to reach their potential.
+Youth work is a recognised education practice, contributing to young people's learning and development.
 It is one strand of the professional practice of Community Learning and Development (CLD)2.
 As such, youth work is planned, delivered and evaluated by professionally qualified youth work/CLD practitioners, and other experienced practitioners, including volunteers, who hold a range of competency-based qualifications and skills to practice youth work3.
+There are 80,000 youth work practitioners across Scotland, supporting and engaging nearly 400,000 children and young people every week.
 Youth workers are based in the third sector and local authorities.
+They work with the young person within their family and community.
+The key purpose of youth work is to "enable young people to develop holistically, working with them to facilitate their personal, social and educational development, to enable them to develop their voice, influence and place in society and to reach their full potential"4.
+Youth work has three essential and definitive features:

-The work is delivered across a variety of settings including youth centres, schools, colleges, outdoor education centres, or on the streets via outreach programmes and detached youth work.
-Youth work promotes the values of inclusion, mutual respect, equality and youth voice.
-It's about building relationships based on trust and shared understanding, and using the strength of these relationships to develop a person-centred approach to the development of young people.
-Youth work's focus is on the 11-25 year age group, but also includes early intervention programmes and provision which focuses on children under 11 years.
-This can include providing primary to secondary transition support, after-school clubs and uniformed groups.
-"Headteachers should endeavour to work in partnership with their local community partners, such as youth work and community learning and development, to develop approaches to utilising the funding to best effect "1 Youth workers plan and deliver oppurtunities for person-centred non-formal learning and development.
+- 1. Young people choose to participate - 2.
+The work must build from where young people are - 3.
+Youth work recognises the young person and the youth worker as partners in a learning process Youth workers plan and deliver person-centred non-formal learning and development.
+They engage "Headteachers should endeavour to work in partnership with their local community partners, such as youth work, to develop approaches to utilising the funding to best effect." with children and young people through age and stage appropriate learning and activity.
 A diverse range of engagement tools and vehicles for learning are used to respond to the needs and priorities of children, young people, families and communities.
 This includes universal youth work and targeted interventions.
 As a human rights-based practice, youth work offers opportunities for all young people, whilst making a unique contribution to vulnerable people and those with protected characteristics.
-The National Youth Work Outcomes and Skills Framework helps young people understand their progress and development.
-The framework also illustrates the sector's commitment to evaluate and report on quality and improvement as part of Scottish education.
-1SAC Framework for Recovery and Accelerating Progress 2https://cldstandardscouncil.org.uk/about-cld/what-is-community-learning-and-development-cld/ 3The practitioner role is underpinned by the national occupational standards, values, ethics, and competences of the CLD Standards Council.
+Fundamental to youth work is the relationship between the youth worker and the young person.
+This has been identified by young people as a key element of the sector's success in engaging and delivering outcomes alongside them.
+There are seven national youth work outcomes, which help young people understand their progress and development.
+The outcomes framework also illustrates the sector's commitment to evaluate and report on quality and improvement as part of Scottish education.
+1SAC Framework for Recovery and Accelerating Progress https://cldstandardscouncil.org.uk/about-cld/what-is-community-learning-and-development-cld/ 3The practitioner role is underpinned by the national occupational standards, values, ethics, and competences of the CLD Standards Council.